 The coursework students manage during medical school demands a significant amount of time.
 Even those who are hungry for the challenge can face a few challenges.
 Student support services can make an enormous difference, so look into what different medical schools offer.
 You might want to look for resources like mental health services, peer-review sessions, topically focused office hours, and career guidance.

 Given the importance of obtaining a postgraduate training position after medical school, pay particular attention to resources that are focused on preparing for the residency application process.
 Does the school provide assistance with writing personal statements and practicing interviews?
 Are students able to receive guidance on how to select a medical specialty?

 Everyone has a different idea of what makes a great learning environment.
 The ideal makeup will be different for each student, but it matters whether you feel positively about your education setting.
 Research suggests that being satisfied with your learning environment promotes well-being and professional development.

 Think about the types of elements that help you enjoy a positive learning experience.
 These could include technologically advanced facilities, supportive classmates, and access to extracurricular activities.
 For many medical students, clinical rotations are an essential element that contributes to a great experience.

 “As a student, I was treated as a junior intern and expected to participate in the care of the patient.”

 Now that you have a better idea of how to choose a medical school, you can begin evaluating your options and narrowing your focus.
-You can start to get an idea of what to expect from a medical school.
+It’s also a good idea to start thinking about how you can stand out to admissions committees during the interview process. *This article was originally published in December 2017.
+It has since been updated to include information relevant to 2021.
+Have dreams of becoming a doctor?